telerik/fiddler-everywhere-docs/security.md

 - Other users can open any unprotected SAZ file at any time by getting access to the SAZ file.
 Consider using password protection for your captured traffic to add 256-bit AES encryption to the saved SAZ files and prevent unauthorized access to sensitive data.

-  Fiddler Everywhere provides he following options to add password protection for your sessions:
+  Fiddler Everywhere provides the following options to add password protection for your sessions:

     * [Setting a password when saving the session]({%slug web-sessions-list%}#saving)